dollaratbrp/optimus/README.md

 </p>

 ## General informations on algorithm procedure for the main process
-Optimus algorithm proceeds executing the following steps:
+Optimus algorithm proceeds by executing the following steps:

 - #### Search of **perfect match** between orders (**wishes**) from orders' list (**wishlist**) and available inventory